 My research focuses on the role of institutional factors and international networks in knowledge production in the context of science, innovation and entrepreneurship in emerging economies.
-I am particularly interested in how strategies to form cross-country ties can offset limited institutions and affect innovative performance in sub-Saharan Africa.
+I am particularly interested in how strategies to form cross-country ties can offset limited institutions and affect innovative performance in low income countries.

-Perceptions of Returns to Entrepreneurship in Sierra Leone [with Wendy Bradley]
+Mind(ful) of the Gap: Gender Differences in the Perceived Returns to Entrepreneurship [with Wendy Bradley]

 When do migrants build global networks?
 Evidence from the South-South migration of female scientists [with Jeff Furman]